Baciro Candé

-Baciro Candé (born 18 March 1948 in Catió) is a Bissau-Guinean professional football player and manager.
+Baciro Candé (born 6 April 1967) is a Bissau-Guinean professional football player and manager.

 Career

-Candé played professional football in Portugal's Segunda Liga as a defender with Estrela da Amadora and Amora.
+Candé was born in Catió.
+He played professional football in Portugal's Segunda Liga as a defender with Estrela da Amadora and Amora.

 After he retired from playing, Candé became a football coach.
 He began managing in Guinea-Bissau with Desportivo de Farim, U.D.I.B, Bula Futebol Clube, Estrela Negra de Bissau and Ajuda Sport Clube, and won the 1988–89 Taça Nacional da Guiné Bissau with Desportivo de Farim.
 Next, he spent several years managing Sporting Clube de Bissau, winning nine league titles with the club.

-Since 2003 until 2010 he coached the Guinea-Bissau national football team.
+Since 2003 until 2010 he coached the Guinea-Bissau national team.
 He returned as head coach of the national team in March 2016.